 - Emphasize counseling as an empowering tool of change for those who choose to use it

-- If you feel the situation is an emergency, call the Counseling Center (572-5790), identify yourself, and inform the secretary of the student's need to be seen by the On-Call Counselor.
+If you feel the situation is an emergency, call the Counseling Center, identify yourself, and inform the administrative assistant of the student's need to be seen as soon as possible by the on-call counselor.
 Walk the student over to the Center.
-The Counseling Center makes it a priority to see immediately any student in crisis.
-Other than for crisis/emergency situations, the Counseling Center makes every attempt to schedule appointments for students within a week's time.
+The Counseling Center prioritizes an appointment for any student in crisis.
+There is on-call staff during office hours: M-F, 9-5.
+Other than for crises/emergencies, the Counseling Center makes every attempt to schedule appointments within a week.
 Students who request to be seen by a specific individual may need to wait longer.
+There will always be same-day appointments available as well.

-- Once a student becomes a client at the Counseling Center, the terms of confidentiality apply fully.
-Unless, the student signs a Consent for Release of Information, the Counseling Center may release no further information about the student.
-That means you, as the referral source, will not be able to obtain any further information about the student after admission occurs.
+Once a student becomes a client at the Counseling Center, the terms of confidentiality apply.
+Unless the student signs a Consent for Release of Information, the Counseling Center may release no further information about the student.
+That means you, as the referral source, will not be able to obtain any information about the student after admission occurs.
+The terms of client confidentiality are per Massachusetts's General Laws Allied Board of Mental Health and within the ethical/professional mandates of the licensing boards governing the practices of all licensed professionals providing services in the Counseling Center.

 "What if the student resists or refuses to seek counseling?"

-Unless the student is at risk for harm to self or others, counseling remains a voluntary option for students.
-Despite every effort on your part to facilitate a referral, the student may choose not to follow through on your suggestion that they seek counseling.
-If you find yourself in this situation, continue to express your belief that they could benefit from counseling, and keep your offer of help available to the student.
-Document the whole process for your personal files should you need to verify your assistance to this student in the future.
+Unless the student is at risk for harm to self or others, counseling remains a voluntary option.
+Despite every effort to facilitate a referral, the student may choose not to follow through on your suggestion that they seek counseling.
+If you find yourself in this situation, continue to express your belief that they could benefit from counseling and keep your offer of help available to the student.
+Document the whole process for your files should you need to verify your assistance to this student in the future.

-If a student is at risk for harm to self or others, notify the Counseling Center ASAP!
-If the student leaves with the intent to disregard your referral or if you believe a student is at risk, but are unaware of the student's current whereabouts, call Public Safety who will then notify the appropriate personnel in order to facilitate an assessment.
-For after hours emergencies, contact Public Safety for assistance.
+If a student is at risk for harm to self or others, notify the Counseling Center ASAP by calling 413-572-5790!
+If the student leaves with the intent to disregard your referral or if you believe a student is at risk, but are unaware of the student's current whereabouts, call Public Safety (413-572-5252) who will then notify the appropriate personnel to facilitate an assessment.
+For after-hours emergencies, contact Public Safety.

 "What if I need consultation regarding a student about whom I may have concerns?"

-The Counseling Center is available for consultation to faculty and staff.
-If you have concerns about any student, you may seek consultation by phone or in person.
-We will seek to assist you while asking you to keep in mind that without their written consent, we may not provide you with any specific information about students who might be clients of the Counseling Center.
+The Counseling Center is available for consultation with faculty and staff.
+If you have concerns about any student, you may seek consultation by phone (413-572-5790) or in person from the daytime on-call counselor.
+We will assist you, but please know that without their written consent, we may not provide any specific information about students who might be clients of the Counseling Center.
+However, we can give general advice about working with students who may be struggling.